xiaoyuvax/bflata/README.md

 	  -pr|--packageroot:<path to package storage>   eg.'C:\Users\%username%\.nuget\packages' or '$HOME/.nuget/packages'.

 	  -h|--home:<MSBuildStartupDirectory>           Path to VS solution usually, default:current directory.
 													Caution: this path may not be the same as <root csproj file>, and is needed for entire solution to compile correctly.

 	  -fx|--framework:<moniker>                     The TFM compatible with the built-in .net runtime of BFlat(see 'bflat --info') mainly purposed for matching dependencies, e.g. 'net7.0'

 	  -bm|--buildmode:<flat|tree|treed>             FLAT = flatten project tree to one for building;
 													TREE = build each project alone and reference'em accordingly with -r option;
 													TREED = '-bm:tree -dd'.

 	  --resgen:<path to resgen.exe>                 Path to Resource Generator(e.g. ResGen.exe).

+	  --linker:<path to linker>                     Path to linker other than that comes with BFlat(e.g. path to MSVC Llinker: link.exe).

 	  -inc|--include:<path to BFA file>             BFA files(.bfa) contain any args for BFlatA, each specified by -inc:<filename>.
 													Unlike RSP file, each line in BFA file may contain multiple args with macros enabled(listed at foot).
 													BFAs can be used as project-specific build profile, somewhat equivalent to .csproj file.
 													If any arg duplicated, valid latters will overwrite, except for <root csproj file>.

 	Shared Options with BFlat: